 In spite of this, people in the early Roman empire weren’t all that different than we are.
 Their aims for their lives have remarkable resonance with our own.
 They wanted to honor their forefathers.
 They wanted greater security and prosperity for their children.
 They were patriots.
 They believed in some forms of social mobility.
 They built beautiful things that are still a wonder to our eyes.
 They created governmental and public programs that worked more smoothly in some cases than our own.
 In short, they tried to instill a sense of order into the chaos of the world around them.
 They survived and thrived and bequeathed to us a wealth of knowledge without which we would be much poorer as a civilization.

 So how to handle their portrayal in a fictional novel?
-Does one make the Romans out to be fascist monsters?
+Does one make the Romans out to be monsters?
 (Certainly, that’s how my heroine sees them at first.)
 Does one take a stance of moral relativism and present them without censure and perhaps with a glow of rosy admiration?
-(Colleen McCoullough seems to take this approach.)
+(Some authors do take this approach.)
 Does one use humor to deflect readers’ discomfort in reading about such a ruthless way of life?
 (John Maddox Roberts seems to have gone this route.)

 Or does one simply trust the reader to know that a portrayal of history is not an endorsement of it?